DeckofAdventures/TheGame/docs/1_Mechanics/05_Vulnerabilities.md

 **Vendetta**

-- Description: You’ve sworn to track down an enemy.
+- Description: Youâ€™ve sworn to track down an enemy.
 Business or pleasure?
 - Mechanic: Work with your GM to decide an NPC that has wronged you in the past.
 - Type: GM Determined

 **Wanted**

 - Description: Your past will come back to haunt you.
-- Mechanic: Work with your GM to decide an NPC or organization that thinks you’re responsible for a crime.
+- Mechanic: Work with your GM to decide an NPC or organization that thinks youâ€™re responsible for a crime.
 You may encounter a member of this group who wants you in jail, or stand trial, or outright dead.
 - Type: GM Determined

 ### Knives